 1) Expect an initial consultation

 The first step in hiring a CPA firm is to have an initial consultation.
-This meeting is usually free of charge and is used by the accountant to get a better understanding of your business and your needs.
+This meeting is usually free of charge and is used by the accountant to understand your business and needs better.

 At the meeting, you should be prepared to discuss the following: